thevaachandereng/bayesCT/README.md

 --------

 BACT is a R package in Bayesian adaptive clinical trial.
 It is designed to simulate Bayesian adaptive trial for different parameters and distribution.
+The BACT website is available [here](https://thevaachandereng.github.io/BACT/).

 Installation